JStrmec/MLAdversary/README.md

 **Project Steps**

 - [ ] 1.
-Build Resnet50 and train on Image Dataset
+Build a CNN and train it on an image dataset.

 - [ ] 2.
-Using Foolbox, create random noise and adversarial data to reduce accuracy of Resnet Classifier
+Using Foolbox, create random noise and adversarial data to reduce accuracy of the CNN.

 - [ ] 3.
-Train on adversarial data to increase accuracy of Resnet
+Train on adversarial data to increase accuracy of the CNN model.

 **Project Resources**